 Providing Comprehensive Programming

 School counseling programs play a vital role in ensuring students are provided the support they need to enroll in and complete college – a key component to Michigan meeting the Sixty by 30 Goal.
-The Michigan College Access Network works to ensure college and career readiness is a priority within school counseling programs.
+Michigan College Access Network works to ensure college and career readiness is a priority within school counseling programs.
 The recipient of this award is an individual school counselor or school counseling program that has made significant strides in advancing the college readiness and enrollment supports and services provided to students which assists in moving the needle on critical postsecondary metrics.

 THE COMPASS AWARD